Proxmox

 Let’s add additional Ceph Monitors, as we have only configured the first node as a Ceph monitor.
 Whatis a Ceph Monitor?

-A Ceph Monitor, often abbreviated as Ceph Mon, is an essential component in a Ceph storage cluster.
-Its primary function is to maintain and manage the cluster map, a crucial data structure that keeps track of the entire cluster’s state, including the location of data, the cluster topology, and the status of other daemons in the system.
+A Ceph Monitor, often abbreviated as Ceph Mon, is the part that maintains and manages the cluster map, a crucial data structure that keeps track of the entire cluster’s state, including the location of data, the cluster topology, and the status of other daemons in the system.

 Here we are adding the 2nd Proxmox node as a monitor.
 I added the 3rd one as well.